julien-sarazin/idylle/docs/docs/dependencies.md

 Dependencies are small modules that can be replaced/unplugged/override in Idyille.

 ## 1. CriteriaBuilder
-The `CriteriaBuilder` is a specific component.
-Its goal is to serialize the express `req.query` into something understandable for your actions.
+The CriteriaBuilder serialize the express `req.query` into something understandable for your actions.
 Meaning, if one action use an ODM like mongoose, its job will be to serialize the query to make it compliant with the mongoose ODM.
 If you decide to change the ODM/ORM for a specific action, you will just have to change the criteriaBuilder associated to it.

 So far, we provide a default CriteriaBuilder that is capable of serializing any express query into a mongoose query.